Neelakurinji Blooming Season

 If you’re planning to visit the area, make note of the guidelines the state government has issued:

-• Do not pluck the flowers or plant.
+• Do not pluck the flowers or plants.
 They are an endangered endemic species and an integral part of the ecosystem.
 Any harm to even a single plant will impact the entire region at large.

 • The plants grow above an altitude of 1,500m.
 Plucking plants for cultivation at alternate locations will not be fruitful.

-• The flowering area is a strictly no plastic zone.
+• The flowering area is a strictly no-plastic zone.

-Karmic Luxury Travel Service Offers Vans, Traveller & Coaches For Group Transportation In Kochi, ( Cochin ), Kerala For Best Fares.
+Karmic Luxury Tempo Traveller Service Offers 9 Seater Luxury Tempo Traveller, Luxury 12 Seater Tempo Traveller, Maharaja 9 Seater Tempo Traveller & Deluxe Tempo Traveller For Group Transportation In Kochi, (Cochin), Kerala For Best Fares.